 - Pour a tablespoon of oil into the center of each pan or 2 tablespoons of oil if using the 9×13-inch pan.
 Using two forks, deflate the dough by releasing it from the sides of the bowl and pulling it toward the center.
 Rotate the bowl in quarter turns as you deflate, turning the mass into a rough ball.
 Use the forks to split the dough into two equal pieces (or do not split if using the 9×13-inch pan).
 Place one piece into one of the prepared pans.
 Roll the dough ball in the oil to coat it all over, forming a rough ball.
 Repeat with the remaining piece.
 Let the dough balls rest for 3 to 4 hours depending on the temperature of your kitchen.

-- Set a rack in the middle of the oven and preheat it to 425°F. Pour another tablespoon of oil over each round of dough.
+- Set a rack in the middle of the oven and preheat it to 425°F. If using the rosemary, sprinkle it over the dough.
+Pour a tablespoon of oil over each round of dough (or two tablespoons if using a 9×13-inch pan).
 Rub your hands lightly in the oil to coat, then, using all of your fingers, press straight down to create deep dimples.
 If necessary, gently stretch the dough as you dimple to allow the dough to fill the pan.
 Sprinkle with flaky sea salt all over.

-- Transfer the pans to the oven and bake for 25 to 30 minutes, until the underside is golden and crisp.
-Remove the pans from the oven and transfer the focaccia to cooling racks.
+- Transfer the pans or pan to the oven and bake for 25 to 30 minutes, until the underside is golden and crisp.
+Remove the pans or pan from the oven and transfer the focaccia to a cooling rack.
 Let it cool for 10 minutes before cutting and serving; let it cool completely if you are halving it with the intention of making a sandwich.

 - Category: Bread